palasthotel/wp-components/README.md

 This composer library provides php class helpers for typical WordPress extensions.
 Version number reads as `MAJOR.FEATURE.BUGFIX` which means:

 - BUGFIX: only internal bugfix or performance optimizations.
-No new stuff.
+No new stuff
-- FEATURE: something new has been added.
+- FEATURE: something new has been added
-- MAJOR: something was changed.
+- MAJOR: something was changed that could break

+MAJOR version updates will be separated to a new versions namespace so they can be used in parallel to older versions.

 ## Get started